Xyfir/Documentation/xyfir-annotations/integration.md

 At this point we have two important variables that will now be used: `markers` and `searches`.

-xyBooks starts by looping through the `searches` array and then loading the appropriate search from the specified item and search index. xyBooks first runs a search using Regular Expressions on the current chapter's HTML string using `search.text`.
-Remember to escape regex characters in `search.text` if `search.regex` is false!
+xyBooks starts by looping through the `searches` array and then loading the appropriate search from the specified item and search index. xyBooks first runs a search using Regular Expressions on the current chapter's HTML string using `search.main`.
+Remember to escape regex characters in `search.main` if `search.regex` is false/undefined!

-If there were any matches, xyBooks then checks if `search.range.global` is false and if so checks for both `search.range.before` and `search.range.after`.
+If there were any matches, xyBooks then checks for both `search.before` and `search.after`.
 If either of those variables are truthy, it loads the corresponding objects from the `matches` object.

 Now it loops through the matches returned from the regex search and gets their start and end indexes within the current chapter's HTML string.
-It throws out any matches that come *after* `search.range.before` or *before* `search.range.after` if `search.range.global` is true.
+It throws out any matches that come *before* `search.before` or *after* `search.after` if the search is not global.

 The matches that are left are now wrapped in a `span` element with a class name of `annotation` and an `onclick` attribute that calls a function that is passed the annotation set item's id.